JJMinton/simulert/README.md

 `conda develop /path/to/simulert`.

 ## Usage
 This package is architected similarly to Python's built-in logging package.
 An `Alerter` class is instantiated with `getAlerter()` and is triggered to send alerts to all the handlers registered with it.

-Current handlers include a logger (default), an emailer and a slack client.
+Current handlers include a logger (default), an emailer, a slack client and a pushover client.

 The `Alerter` currently provides two ways to trigger alerts: most simply, calling the `alert` method with a message; and possibly more conveniently, with the